Download EWG's Healthy Living AppClose

-Health hazard scores were based on the ingredient health hazard scoring system of EWG’s Skin Deep database (www.ewg.org/skindeep).
-This core database of chemical hazards, regulatory status and study availability, pools data from nearly 60 databases and from government agencies, industry panels, academic institutions or other credible bodies.
+Health hazard scores were based on the ingredient health hazard scoring system of EWG’s Skin Deep® database.
+This core database of chemical hazards, regulatory status and study availability pools data from nearly 60 databases and from government agencies, industry panels, academic institutions and other credible bodies.
 The information in Skin Deep is used to create hazard ratings and data gap ratings for both personal care products and individual ingredients.

-Additionally, the hazard score for mineral ingredients was adjusted to account for exposure potential calculated from evidence regarding skin penetration or absorption, as described in greater detail on the Skin Deep “About” page.
+In addition, the hazard scores for mineral ingredients were adjusted to account for exposure potential calculated from evidence regarding reduced or limited skin penetration or absorption, as described in greater detail on the Skin Deep “About” page.

-Health hazard scores in the sunscreen evaluations reflect hazards specific to sunscreens as well as beneficial or potentially harmful effects of specific combinations of active ingredients.
-We assessed hazards identified by government, industry, and academic sources but did not evaluate specific claims made by individual manufacturers.
+Hazard scores in the sunscreen evaluations reflect hazards specific to sunscreens, as well as the beneficial or potentially harmful effects of specific active ingredient combinations.
+We assessed hazards identified by government, industry and academic sources but did not evaluate specific claims made by individual manufacturers.

-This report includes a closer look at the 17 chemicals permitted by FDA for use as active ingredients in sunscreens (including the various particle sizes of the inorganic sunscreen ingredients zinc oxide and titanium dioxide), as well as the 52 chemicals used in other countries to prevent UV exposure that are added to U.S. sunscreens for other purposes.
-We compiled relevant information from sources that included published reports in the peer-reviewed literature and risk assessments from the European Union, Japan and Australia and other countries with robust sunscreen regulations.
+This guide includes a closer look at the 16 chemicals permitted by the U.S. Food and Drug Administration for use as active ingredients in sunscreens – including the various particle sizes of the inorganic, or mineral, sunscreen ingredients zinc oxide and titanium dioxide.
+We compiled relevant information from sources that included the peer-reviewed literature and risk assessments from the European Union, Japan and Australia, and other countries with robust sunscreen regulations.

-Sunscreens sold in the U.S. are considered over-the-counter (OTC) drugs.
-They contain active ingredients that must undergo safety and effectiveness testing and inactive ingredients that, as with virtually all other personal care products, are not required to be tested for safety.
+Sunscreens sold in the U.S. are considered over-the-counter drugs.
+They contain active ingredients that must undergo safety and effectiveness testing, and inactive ingredients that – as with virtually all other personal care products – do not require safety tests.
 We used different approaches to evaluate active and inactive ingredients.

-Inactive ingredient assessments were conducted using the existing Skin Deep system cited above (EWG 2016).
-Skin Deep identifies chemicals that pose health hazards, including known and probable carcinogens, reproductive and developmental toxicants, neurotoxic chemicals, skin irritants and allergen, chemicals flagged for persistence, bioaccumulation and toxicity in the environment, as well as chemicals banned or restricted in other countries.
-Skin Deep assessments also highlight the extensive data gaps for the majority of ingredients used in cosmetics and personal care products.
+We conducted inactive ingredient assessments using the Skin Deep system we have cited (EWG 2021).
+Skin Deep identifies chemicals that may pose health hazards, including known and probable carcinogens; reproductive and developmental toxicants; neurotoxic chemicals; skin irritants and allergens; chemicals flagged for persistence, bioaccumulation and toxicity in the environment; and chemicals banned or restricted in other countries.
+Skin Deep assessments also highlight the extensive data gaps that exist for the majority of ingredients used in cosmetics and personal care products.

 Briefly, EWG’s hazard ratings are a synthesis of known and suspected hazards associated with ingredients and products.
-Skin Deep’s hazard ratings are categorized as raising low, moderate or higher concern, with numeric rankings that range from 0 (low concern) to 10 (higher concern).
+Skin Deep’s hazard ratings are categorized as raising low, moderate or higher concern, with numeric rankings that range from 1, or low concern, to 10, or high concern.
 Data gap ratings describe the extent to which ingredients or products have been definitively assessed for hazards.
-Data gap ratings are represented in Skin Deep by a numeric percentage ranging from 100% (complete absence of hazard data) to 0% (comprehensive hazard data).

-Further details concerning this methodology may be found on the Skin Deep website (www.ewg.org/skindeep).
+Further details concerning this methodology may be found on the Skin Deep website.

 We assigned a score for each factor based on an evaluation of the labeled SPF, EWG-modeled UV protection and the technical literature on sunscreen stability.

-We derived an overall rating for product effectiveness (sun hazard) as the sum of these four factors, weighted by their relative importance.
-In this calculation we assigned a weight of 0.28 each to UVA protection, UVB protection and UVA/UVB balanced protection, and a weight of 0.16 to stability.
+We derived an overall rating for product effectiveness as the sum of these four factors, weighted by their relative importance.
+In this calculation we assigned a weight of 0.20 each to UVA protection and UVB protection, a weight of 0.40 to UVA/UVB balanced protection, and a weight of 0.16 to stability.
 The procedures are described in greater detail below.

-UVB protection is based on each product’s SPF (Sun Protection Factor) rating as labeled on the product.
+UVB protection is based on each product’s SPF rating as labeled on the product.

 We scored UVB protection from sunscreens with SPF values between 15 and 110 as effective for sunburn protection, with a score of zero.
-This is based on the assumption that consumers would pick a product with the appropriate SPF based on their skin tone, solar intensity and time outdoors.
-Sunscreens with SPF values lower than 15 are not evaluated in our database.
+This is based on the assumption that consumers would pick a product with the appropriate SPF based on their skin tone and time spent outdoors and the sun’s intensity.

-To score products on UVA protection (Section 2) and the balance of UVA to UVB protection (Section 3), we modeled the effectiveness of the sunscreen based on the active ingredients.
+To score products on UVA protection (Section 2) and the balance of UVA to UVB protection (Section 3), we modeled the effectiveness of the sunscreen on the basis of the active ingredients.
 Modeling the efficacy of sunscreen products based on the active ingredients is standard industry practice (BASF 2013).
-Modeling requires the absorbance spectrum for the active ingredient and the percent active ingredient used in the product.
+Modeling requires the absorbance spectrum for the active ingredient and the percent of the active ingredient used in the product.

 Absorbance spectra are determined through experiments in which researchers measure the amount and type of UV light filtered out by an ingredient or ingredient combination at every wavelength along the UVA and UVB spectrum.
 With absorbance spectra, researchers determine the theoretical effectiveness of sunscreen ingredients and sunscreen products in preventing UV radiation from reaching the skin.